 The Kate Mullin Scholarship

-The KMA has recently established The KMA Scholarship Fund to raise funds and administer The Kate Mullin Scholarship Program which will assist Aboriginal people from remote communities (e.g. Aboriginal Education Workers) to study to become teachers, and then return to work in schools in their communities.
-This will strengthen local capacity in relation to teaching Aboriginal literacy, bringing in teachers who will be there for the longer term, adding much-needed bi-lingual capabilities, and providing strong role models for Aboriginal youth.
+The Association has established the Kate Mullin Scholarship Fund to raise funds and administer the Scholarship Program.
+This program is to assist Aboriginal people from remote communities (e.g. Aboriginal Education Workers) to study to become teachers, and then return to work in schools in their communities.
+This will strengthen local capacity in relation to teaching Aboriginal literacy, bringing in teachers who will be there for the longer term, adding much-needed bi-lingual and bi-cultural abilities, and providing strong role models for Aboriginal youth.
 This will also help address the fundamental problem Aboriginal schools have in finding and keeping teachers.

-In 2019 we will offer up to 4 scholarships to suitable students who will be enrolled in teacher training at Edith Cowan University.
-We wish to support an initial intake of up to 4 students in teacher training with scholarship funding of $5,000 per student per year.
+In 2020 we will offer up to 2 scholarships to suitable students who will be enrolled in teacher training at either Edith Cowan University, Central Queensland University or Curtin University.
+The Scholarship is $5,000 pa for each of 4 years.
 The financial support will assist students with travel to and from Perth, accommodation and living expenses and other study requirements.
 More information on the Scholarship can be found here: Scholarship Information 2020.

 If you wish to donate to the Scholarship Fund, please click here.
 All donations to the Scholarship Fund are tax-deductible and upon receipt of funds you will be emailed a tax receipt.